10 Day Adelaide to Darwin Cheap as Chips

 Day 5 - Uluru to Kata Tjuta (Breakfast, Lunch, Dinner)

 We start the day at dawn taking a (3 ½ hour) walk around the base of Uluru.
-Hiking through acacia woodlands and grassy clay pans, you’ll spot wildlife at waterholes, marvel at The Rock’s geological wonders and learn more about Aboriginal interpretations from your Culturally Accredited Groovy Guide.
-Later, we relax back at our campground or join one of our Adrenalin Plus options.
+Hiking through acacia woodlands and grassy clay pans, you’ll spot wildlife at waterholes, marvel at the Rock’s geological wonders and learn more about Aboriginal interpretations from your culturally accredited guide.
+Later, we relax back at our campground.

 After devouring yet another scrumptious breakfast we’ll experience a glorious sunrise over Kata Tjuta, before we hike to lookouts around Kata Tjuta (The Olgas) and visit the majestic Valley of the Winds with its ancient rock formations and extraordinary views.
 After lunch, we’ll hit the road to Alice Springs, arriving approximately at 6:30pm.